Eleven artists sculpt urban reality

 Aaditi Joshi amasses plastic bags on which Mumbai retail relies, finding beauty in them despite the environmental threat discarded bags pose, and Beijing’s Yin Xiuzhen alters rubble left behind by waves of demolition around her city.
 Using cast aside historic objects as new construction dominates their cities, Song Dong creates interactive architectural sculptures that recall how Beijing families once ingeniously extended their cramped living spaces into rooftop pigeon coops, while Shanghai-based Hu Xiangcheng’s constructions find life in windows and doors salvaged from dismantled Ming- and Qing-era houses.
 Seoul’s Han Seok Hyun creates an undulating landscape of green products in Super-Natural (2011/2016)—using bottles of rice wine and packages of dishwashing detergent—to ask how his city’s growing environmental consciousness can be reconciled with its ever advancing urban development.

-An accompanying exhibition map and guide lists locations of all the artworks.
-The MFA Guide, available to rent, offers an in-depth experience, including an introduction from the curators, engaging artist statement videos and the artists’ perspectives of each work on view.
 Visitors are invited to stream the artist statement videos on their mobile devices through MFA Mobile or on mfa.org.
 The Museum also encourages visitors to share their experiences of “Megacities Asia” on Facebook, Twitter and Instagram using #mfaMEGA.

 Above: Ai Weiwei, Forever , 2003.
 64 Forever brand steel bicycles.
 The Ella Fontanals-Cisneros Collection.
 Reproduced with permission.
 Photography courtesy of Chuck Choi.